Witivio/vas-documentation/src/en/chatbot/home/information.md

 ## Information

-The "Information" page contains details about the license and allows you to know the number and percentage of conversations per chatbot.
-Select the wished period by using the available filter.
+The "Information" page contains details about the licence.
+It displays the number and percentage of conversations per chatbot.
+Select the wished period by using the filter.

 <div class="image_center">
   <img :src="$withBase('/assets/img/en/home/home5.png')" alt="low score">